 When on, this feature will keep the driver door from locking when the door is open.
-If Off is selected, the

-Delayed Door Lock menu will be available and the door will lock as programmed through this menu.
+If Off is selected, the Delayed Door Lock menu will be available and the door will lock as programmed through this menu.

+Press Unlocked Door Anti Lock Out when highlighted.
 Select On or Off.
-Press 🖜.
+Press .